Evidence and quantification of memory effects in competitive first passage events: Abstract

 \section{Abstract}

-{Splitting probabilities quantify the likelihood of a given outcome out of competitive events for general random processes.
-This key observable of random walk theory, historically introduced as the Gambler's ruin problem for a player in a casino~\cite{feller68}, has a broad range of applications beyond mathematical finance in evolution genetics, physics and chemistry, such as allele fixation~\cite{AlfredMoranBook1962}, polymer translocation~\cite{lua05}, protein folding and more generally competitive reactions~\cite{espenson95,hansen19,motti19}.
-The statistics of competitive events is well understood for memoryless (Markovian) processes~\cite{VanKampen1992,Redner:2001a,dobramysl2020triangulation,cheviakov2011optimizing,bressloff2020target,bressloff2021first,condamin2007random,condamin2006exact,Condamin2005,condamin2008probing,benichou2014first}.
-However, in complex systems such as polymer fluids, the motion of a particle should typically be described as a process with memory.
-Appart from scaling theories~\cite{majumdar10} and perturbative approaches~\cite{wiese19} in one-dimension, the outcome of competitive events is much less characterized analytically for processes with memory.
-Here, we introduce an analytical approach that provides the splitting probabilities for general $d$-dimensional non-Markovian Gaussian processes.
-This analysis shows that splitting probabilities are critically controlled by the out of equilibrium statistics of reactive trajectories, observed after the first passage.
-This hallmark of non-Markovian dynamics and its quantitative impact on splitting probabilities are directly evidenced in a prototypical experimental reaction scheme in viscoelastic fluids.
-Altogether, these results reveal both experimentally and theoretically the importance of memory effects on competitive reactions.}
+\textbf{Splitting probabilities quantify the likelihood of a given outcome out of competitive events.
+This key observable of random walk theory, historically introduced as the gambler's ruin problem, is well understood for memoryless (Markovian) processes.
+However, in complex systems such as polymer fluids, the motion of a particle should typically be described as a process with memory, for which splitting probabilities are much less characterized analytically.
+Here, we introduce an analytical approach that provides the splitting probabilities for one-dimensional isotropic non-Markovian Gaussian processes with stationary increments, in the case of two targets.
+This analysis shows that splitting probabilities are controlled by the out of equilibrium trajectories observed after the first passage.
+This is directly evidenced in a prototypical experimental reaction scheme in viscoelastic fluids.
+These results are extended to $d$-dimensional processes in large confining volumes, opening a path towards the study of competitive events in complex media.}